 Watch the sunset at Bar da Rô

-One more sunset tip; after all, it’s not every day that you can see the sun set over the sea in Bahia, so you have to enjoy it!
+One more sunset tip.
+After all, it’s not every day that you can see the sunset over the sea of Bahia, so you have to enjoy it!
 Located between the river and the sea, Bar da Rô is a mandatory stop for anyone visiting the Maraú Península.
 If you want to have lunch, it’s best to arrive around 2 pm to get a table with a good view.
 The dishes are not cheap, but the food is delicious.
 They also have a bar area if you just want to enjoy a drink while admiring the sunset.

 Take the Bromeliads Trail (Trilha das Bromélias)

-It is only possible to do the Bromeliads Trail by quadricycle (who insists on going by car jams).
+It is only possible to do the Bromeliads Trail by quadricycle (if you insist on going by car, you will get stuck!).
 The trail is a circular path that crosses the forest, where you can see the incredible giant bromeliads, as well as passing by the beach and the Azul and Cassange lagoons.
 It’s beautiful and one of the best things for anyone looking to do on the Maraú Península.
 The tour can take about 3 hours, taking it easy.
 I recommend ending the day watching the sunset at the lighthouse.
 The daily quad costs between 180 to 250 Brazilian Reais (about 35 to 45 USD).
 We rent with terra trip.

 Enjoy the natural pools of Taipu de Fora

 Taipu de Fora is home to the most beautiful natural pools on the Península.
 But remember that to see them properly, it has to be a full moon or a new moon season, which is when the tide recedes the most.
-In front of the Buda Bar are the main pools, but the beach is full of them, so I recommend going there with time to walk along the beach and discover other smaller and emptier pools.
+The main pools are in front of the Buda Bar.
+However, beach is full of them.
+I recommend going there with time to walk along the beach and discover other smaller and emptier pools.

 Enjoy the city-centre of Barra Grande

-At the end of the afternoon, it’s really nice to enjoy the center of Barra Grande, with its many bars, restaurants, live music and food and drink stalls.
+At the end of the afternoon, it’s really nice to enjoy the center of Barra Grande.
+There are many bars, restaurants, live music and food and drink stalls.
 The restaurant we liked the most in Barra Grande was the vegan/vegetarian Merkaba (and we’re not even vegetarians!
 But really, the mushroom risotto served in coconut was simply divine!).

 A day at Algodões beach